stmorse/stmorse.github.io/_posts/2019-09-15-fantasy-bench.md

 So for example, His Excellency the Commissioner won the matchup against Master of the Sword, but if Sword had picked the best possible starters, he would have won (even if the Commish had picked optimally also).

 It's interesting that following ESPN's projections would have helped about half the teams --- but hurt the other half.
-In other words, it's a toin coss.
+In other words, it's a coin toss.
 This [possibly corroborates what I've showed before](https://stmorse.github.io/journal/espn-fantasy-projections.html) that ESPN's projections are not very good.

 ## Looking at trends